planetarypraxis/smartforests/docs/2_How to use the CMS.md

-g# Using the Atlas CMS

-# Signing into the Atlas
+# Log into the site

 [https://www.loom.com/share/58b4fc5335fa40d7b61244489f2a3be6](https://www.loom.com/share/58b4fc5335fa40d7b61244489f2a3be6)